 Much of the progress in the task of extracting knowledge from data is obtained through research in machine learning.
-Two sub-areas of ML are of particular interest in this research project: (i) Deep Learning and (ii) Reinforcement Learning.
+Two sub-areas of AM are of particular interest in this research project: (i) Deep Learning and (ii) Reinforced Learning.

-Deep Learning encompasses a set of techniques created to simulate the behavior of the human brain in tasks such as visual recognition, speech recognition, and natural language processing.
-These techniques attempt to produce high-level hierarchical representations from input data through layers of sequential processing.
+Deep Learning encompasses a set of techniques designed to simulate the behavior of the human brain in tasks such as visual recognition, speech recognition and natural language processing.
+These techniques try to produce high-level hierarchical representations from input data, through layers of sequential processing.

 Reinforcement learning studies how software agents can learn to perform actions rationally in an environment to maximize their reward.
-Learning in this context takes place by providing the agent with reinforcement signals (which can be negative or positive) associated with the actions selected by the agent.
-RL can be applied to various tasks, such as planning, task scheduling, games, and more.
+Learning in this context happens by providing reinforcement signals (which can be negative or positive) associated to the actions selected by the agent.
+RL can be applied to various tasks, such as planning, task scheduling, games and more.